seanli3/stellar-py/docs/source/quickstart.rst

 Environment Setup
 -----------------
 Ensure you have completed the procedure in :doc:`installation` to have your python environment set up correctly.
-Refer to [somewhere] to setup all other Stellar modules.
+Refer to the main `Stellar repository <https://github.com/data61/stellar>`_ to setup all other Stellar modules.

 Example Dataset
 ---------------
-Download the example dataset to use with this guide: [papers.csv, authors.csv].
-Place them in a directory that can be read by the python client.
+Your Stellar installation should come with an example dataset - `names.csv` and `associations.csv` By default, they should be found in ``/opt/stellar/data``.

 Jupyter Notebook
 ----------------